exakat/exakat/docs/Rules.rst

 ####################

-The instructions below are useless.
-For example, running '&lt;?php 1 + 1; ?&gt;' will do nothing, as the addition is actually performed, but not used : not displayed, not stored, not set.
+The instructions below are useless, or contains useless parts.
+For example, running '&lt;?php 1 + 1; ?&gt;' does nothing : the addition is actually performed, but not used : not displayed, not stored, not set.
 Just plain lost.

-The first level of the spotted instructions may be removed safely.
-For example, the analyzer will spot : '1 + $a++'; as a useless instruction.
-The addition is useless, but the plusplus is not.
+Here the useless instructions that are spotted :

+\* Empty string in a concatenation
+\* Returning expression, whose result is not used (additions, comparisons, properties, closures, new without =, ...)
+\* Returning $a++;
+\* array\_merge() with only one argument
+\* @ operator on source array, in foreach, or when assigning literals

 +--------------+-------------------------------------------------------------------------------------------------------------+
 | Command Line | Structures/UselessInstruction                                                                               |